 So, this article focuses on unconscious patterns of attraction in relationships, how you can recognize them and how you can clear them to bring in the new.
 Really all it takes is a genuine desire to create something different, a good look at your past and the conviction that you’re worthy of your desires.

 Looking to your past for the answers

 It’s kind of a common scenario isn’t it?
 People who attract the same kind of partner again and again.
 I used to be a pro at attracting men who were terrified of long-term relationships.
-I have a friend who attracts a lot of men who are self-destructive or self-sabotaging in some significant aspect of their lives.
+I have a friend who attracts a lot of men who are self-destructive in some significant way.
 It seems uncanny how the same kind of partner or potential partner shows up again and again.
 It’s not a coincidence – there is a reason for it.

 If it seems you’re unable to attract the relationship you want, you may have an old relationship story that no longer suits you, which needs clearing to make way for the new.
 Your old relationship story consists of one or more default patterns of attraction in relationships.
 A default pattern of attraction means that you attract a certain undesirable trait/qualities (or set of traits) over and over, without being conscious of it.

 Your default patterns of attraction can have their origins in previous relationships or they can be learned from your parents, family or from society.
 And because like attracts like, once you start putting energy behind that default pattern of attraction (like when people complain that they only ever seem to attract the same types), it takes root, becomes reinforced and this makes it harder to break out of.

 Becoming conscious of your own old relationship story